ratcityretro/NameThatPokemon-IronmonExtension/README.md

    - The extension watches for when a new run starts (based on game seed) and when a new lead Pokémon appears.
    - If enabling on an existing run, the next name will be injected immediately if it exists.
    - When a valid Pokémon appears in slot 1, the extension injects the next name from the list and logs it as "in use" for that seed.
-   - If you pivot mid-run, the same name will be reused until the run resets.
+   - If you pivot mid-run, the same name will be reused when the new mon is moved into the top spot.

 ## Guts / Behind the Scenes